Wedding Planning Tips

 A first look happens when the bride and groom see each other prior to their ceremony to share an intimate moment.
 The first look can be accomplished simply and authentically, and it is always a sweet moment for me to experience with a couple.
 A first look also provides logistical benefits to the overall timeline by allowing us to photograph the bridal party and formal family portraits prior to the ceremony.
 This means more time for you to celebrate with everyone during the cocktail hour and reception.
 For these reasons I typically recommend a first look, but every couple and situation is different, so it is entirely up to you how you would like your day to unfold.

-Classic group portraits connect us with our familial legacies.
+Classic group portraits connect us with our familial legacies and I believe in the profound significance of these photos.
 For time's sake I generally recommend no more than eight total groupings, which will take roughly 20 minutes to photograph.
-The ideal time for these portraits is prior to the ceremony as groups are easier to arrange without the temptation to run off to cocktail hour.
+The ideal time for these portraits is immediately prior to the ceremony as groups are easier to arrange without the temptation to run off to cocktail hour.

 To assist me with gathering each group, I will request that you assign a point person from each family when I send you my pre-wedding questionnaire.
 Unless you request it sooner, I will send your questionnaire six weeks prior to your wedding date.
 At that time, we will also create a list of the family groupings you would like me to capture.